gaelrenoux/gaston/README.md

         - `separator`: Separator between fields (should be inside quotation marks).
 Default value is `\t` (tabulation).
         - `persons-row`: Row where the person names appear.
 Default value is `0` (first row).
         - `wishes-start-row`: First row of wishes, typically one because there's the persons' line before.
 Default value is `1` (wishes start on the second line).
-        - `persons-start-index`: First column containing a person on the persons' line.
+        - `persons-start-col`: First column containing a person on the persons' line.
 Default value is `4`.
-        - `topic-index`: The topics's column.
+        - `topic-col`: The topics's column.
 Default value is `0`.
-        - `topic-occurrence-count-index`: The column indicating how many sessions of the topic are possible.
+        - `topic-occurrence-count-col`: The column indicating how many sessions of the topic are possible.
 Default value is empty, meaning all topics can only happen once.
-        - `mandatory-person-index`: The column indicating the mandatory person on a topic.
+        - `mandatory-person-col`: The column indicating the mandatory person on a topic.
 Default value is `1`.
-        - `min-persons-index`: The column indicating the min number of persons on a topic.
+        - `min-persons-col`: The column indicating the min number of persons on a topic.
 Default value is empty (will use the settings' value).
-        - `max-persons-index`: The column indicating the max number of persons on a topic.
+        - `max-persons-col`: The column indicating the max number of persons on a topic.
 Default value is empty (will use the settings' value).
         - `persons-count-add`: A number to add to the min and max number of persons read, because sometimes the mandatory person isn't counted in the table.
 Default value is `0`.
         - `mandatory-person-weight`: A special weight for a person if it is mandatory on at least one topic (see `persons.weight` below).
 Default value is `1`, i.e. same as everyone else.
         - `forbidden-person-marker`: This value in a wish cell indicates that that person is forbidden on that topic.
 Default value is `0`.